The Lighthouse (2019 film): Filming

 Because the filmmakers could not find a lighthouse suitable for the needs of the production, they constructed a 70-foot (20-meter) makeshift lighthouse on Cape Forchu in Leif Erikson Park in Yarmouth County, Nova Scotia.
-Most of the interiors were filmed on sets constructed inside a hangar at Yarmouth Airport and in soundstages near Halifax.
+The lighthouse was outfitted with a replica 3rd-order Fresnel lens built by Artworks Florida, a company specializing in reproduction lenses.
+It was made of plexiglass and had an octopus-like design with eight panels.
+A24 later auctioned the lens alongside other props from the film for charity, though it failed to sell.
+Most of the interior scenes were filmed on sets constructed inside a hangar at Yarmouth Airport and in soundstages near Halifax.
+Another shooting location was a large pool for training emergency responders, which the filmmakers used for shots of and from the ocean.
 Principal photography began on April 9, 2018, and lasted slightly over schedule at 35 days as a result of unforeseen circumstances on set.
 Problems were attributed to harsh weather, the lighthouse set's remoteness, and the technical demands of the shoot.
 Additional photography took place in Pinewood and Brooklyn.
+The Lighthouse qualified for a $1.673 million tax subsidy from the Nova Scotian government.